GeoTecINIT/OpenData4OpenCities/Call for Papers/README.md

-# If you are interested in present your work in this workshop, please follow the template enclose here.
+# If you are interested in present your work in this workshop, please follow the template enclosed here.

 For Latex users, you have a template in the folder Template for Papers, in this repo.